HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ---

+# Identifying XXE

+## When to Suspect XXE

+Before diving into payloads, it helps to know when XXE testing is worth prioritizing.
+These are the most common real-world scenarios where XXE shows up:

+- APIs that accept structured data in XML format (REST, SOAP)
+- SAML-based authentication workflows (SSO implementations)
+- Document conversion pipelines (PDF generators, report engines)
+- File upload endpoints that process SVG, XLSX, DOCX or other XML-based formats
+- Configuration import features (XML config files, backup restores)
+- RSS/Atom feed aggregation systems
+- Any legacy enterprise system that predates JSON adoption

+If the target matches any of these patterns and especially if it runs Java, it is worth spending time on XXE testing.

-# Identifying XXE on REST APIs
+## Testing on REST APIs

-The only way to properly identify if an application is vulnerable to XXE is by exploiting it.
-To minimize the risk of information leak and damage de server we can try to either reflect a string coming from external entity or read a harmless file like hosts file.
+The most reliable way to confirm XXE is by triggering entity resolution.
+To minimize the risk of information leaks and damage to the server we can try to either reflect a string from an external entity or read a harmless file like the hosts file.

-Some scenarios would require from further testing since the entry point of the attack would not properly reflect our payload in the response.
-In this kind of scenarios we can rely on errors coming from the application to identify the exploitability.
+Some scenarios would require further testing since the entry point of the attack would not properly reflect our payload in the response.
+In these cases we can rely on errors coming from the application to identify the exploitability.

 ### Test 1: Simple Entity Reflection